1

 12. The Availability setting is used to Show/Hide the activity.
 This is identical to using the Show/Hide icons when the Turn editing on function is enabled on a course home page.

 13. The ID Number setting sets an ID number for advanced use of the grade book.
-(This is not used in the LINC courseware.)
+(This is not used on Avenue courses.)

 14. The Group mode setting enables the use of groups.
 (More information is available in the Organizing Learners Using Groups article.)